jonathanruiz/wakey/README.md

 ### View more keybindings

 You can also press `ctrl + h` to display all the available keybindings.
-Keybidings vary between different parts of the applicaiton so make sure to check the keybindings when you are in a specific view.
+Keybindings vary between different parts of the application so make sure to check the keybindings when you are in a specific view.

 ![View more keybindings](./vhs/help.gif)